Ynn/selfstar/general/download.md

 1. Run Eclipse and select Help > Install New Software... from the main menu.
 ![Alt text](img/downloads/download-ide1.png)
-2. Click on Add Button and enter a name for the update site (i.e. iCasa Update Site), then enter the update site location {#link_update_site#}, finally click on OK button.
+2. Click on Add Button and enter a name for the update site (i.e. iCasa Update Site), then enter the update site location http://adeleresearchgroup.github.com/iCasa-IDE/distributions/update-site/, finally click on OK button.
 ![Alt text](img/downloads/download-ide2.png)
 3. After a few seconds, the content of the update site is displayed.
 Select the new update site.
 4. Select all features shown in the list.